Heberest/Network-Analysis-Lab/README.md

 - Wireshark used to analyze and visualize the behavior and information of captured packets, helping to detect the involved addresses and the type of traffic present on the network.

 ## Steps
-drag & drop screenshots here or use imgur and reference them using imgsrc

-Every screenshot should have some text explaining what the screenshot is about.

-Example below.

-*Ref 1: Network Diagram*